top of page

 A law student can complete their legal education while learning little about how to meet the legal needs of clients with disabilities.
 This article is an excellent catalyst for lawyers and students to reflect on meeting the legal needs of individuals with disabilities - and essentially a toolkit for law schools to implement disability curriculum.

-For Social Workers, Therapists & Medical Professionals
+For Social Workers, Therapists and Medical Professionals

 1